 The Office of Experiential Learning expands learning opportunities in four areas:

-Learn more about internships at Trinity.
+Students learn more about internship opportunities at Trinity.

 At Trinity, students can find service projects ranging from on campus to across the globe.
 Community service and service learning initiatives support and challenge students in their development as individuals and as responsible global citizens.
 Education, volunteerism, and reflection are integral to the experiences.